 The only problem?
-Given the number of visitors to this Dalmatian port’s small and lovely old town, budget travelers can feel squeezed out.
+Given the increased demand for this Dalmatian port’s small and lovely old town, budget travelers can feel squeezed out.
 Never fear: while Dubrovnik can be expensive, some of the finest things to do in the city are completely free.
-Indeed, a lot of Dubrovnik’s appeal comes down to the experience of just being there.
+Indeed, much of Dubrovnik’s appeal comes down to the experience of just being there.

 Stone walls surround green-shuttered houses and elegant churches.
 During the day, the Adriatic sparkles with sunlight, while at night the paved streets – polished smooth by thousands of wandering feet – have a shimmer of their own.
-Check out great paintings and colorful markets, or take a swim off rocky coves – it needn’t cost you a Croatian kuna.
+Check out great paintings and colorful markets, or take a swim off rocky coves – it needn’t cost you a cent.

-Get above the city on the Way of the Cross path and the Petka hills
+1. Get above the city on the Way of the Cross path and the Petka hills

 Green hills dot the city’s outer rim, providing a lovely chance to enjoy nature without leaving Dubrovnik.
 For the best views, hike up the Way of the Cross path to the top of 413m-high (1355ft) Srđ hill to see the old town’s terracotta roofs spread beneath you like the palm of a hand.

 Across town, the hiking trails on the Petka hills lead through the cool shade of Mediterranean forests up to stunning views of the tiny Grebeni rocks and the mystical Elafiti Islands.

-Explore the real King’s Landing
+2. Explore the real King’s Landing

-For a free self-guided walking tour of the highlights you could start at the Jesuit stairs (near St Ignatius church), where Cersei’s infamous “walk of shame” scene was set, heading past the Pile Gate (where a crowd threw manure at Joffrey).
+For a free self-guided walking tour of the highlights, you could start at the Jesuit stairs (near St Ignatius church), where Cersei’s infamous “walk of shame” scene was set, heading past the Pile Gate (where a crowd threw manure at Joffrey).
 Stroll down to the shore (King’s Landing’s harbor), and continue west past Fort Lawrence (the Red Keep) to serene Gradac Park (where Joffrey had a bad wedding experience).

-Wander the open-air museum of Dubrovnik’s old town
+3. Wander the open-air museum of Dubrovnik’s old town

 Dubrovnik’s old town is the city’s greatest sight.
-Its twin drawbridges and mix of medieval, Renaissance and Baroque architecture give it a fairy-tale feel, and as you explore it every square becomes a stage and every view a postcard.
+Its twin drawbridges and mix of medieval, Renaissance and Baroque architecture give it a fairy-tale feel, and as you explore it, every square becomes a stage and every view a postcard.
 This was once the center of a trading network that stretched from the Adriatic to the Black Sea.
 Rebuilt after a 1667 earthquake, its promenades and palaces feel like they’ve barely changed in centuries.

-Take in a Titian at the Cathedral of the Assumption
+4. Take in a Titian at the Cathedral of the Assumption

 Churches in Dubrovnik display art by local artists and international greats.
 In the Baroque Cathedral, you can admire the Assumption of Mary, a three-paneled 16th-century masterpiece by Titian above the main altar.
 The church, like most in the city, is free, though there’s a small fee to enter the attached Treasury.